Nineteen of The Most Influential Young Adult Nonfiction Books

 Chew On This: Everything You Don’t Want To Know About Fast Food: By Eric Schlosser

 The goal of this book is to encourage adolescent to make better decisions regarding their diets.
 The fast food industry is looked into extensively.
 The book examines the nature of slaughterhouses and chicken farms and the inhumane operations of these systems.
 Obesity and many medical conditions resulting from fast food consumptions are discussed.
 Schlosser shows us what goes into the foods of the most famous fast food restaurant in the nation: McDonald's.
 The adolescent reader will learn about the many health problems resulting from processed foods in the fast lane.

 BOOK/ANTHOLOGY OF ESSAYS ON VARIOUS TOPICS

 American Street: A Multicultural Anthology Of Stories: by Anne Mazer

 The adolescent reader learns much about multi-ethnic teen struggles.
 Many teens try to find their places within society by trying to display their abilities.
 Many young people just want to blend into society like the award winning runner in the short story “Raymond’s Run.”
 Adolescent readers will enjoy the richness of many cultural backgrounds of fourteen teenagers within the anthology.
-A migrant worker, an African American, A Jewish, a Latina, and a Chinese are some of the teens that make up the diverse background of young adults trying to fit in society that resist them.
-The young reader learns about the strength of family and values as the teens struggle and overcome their challenges.
+A migrant worker, an African-American, A Jewish, a Latina, and a Chinese are some of the teens that make up the diverse background of young adults trying to fit in a society that resists them.
+The young reader learns about the strength of family and values as the teen struggles and overcomes their challenges.